Updated: May 12, 2017

 - Next, go to Amazon Prime and sign into your existing US account or create one accordingly

 - Enjoy US Amazon Prime in UK

-How to watch US Amazon Prime in UK in more detail:
+How to watch US Amazon Prime in UK

 I was absolutely loving my new Amazon Prime account.
 So many brilliant shows I had no idea I was missing out on!
 Sure I have a Netflix account, which satisfies most of my on demand viewing pleasure -- but Amazon Prime is seriously giving Netflix a run for their money by not only offering shows Netflix are not, but in also commissioning their own fantastic productions like "The Man in The High Castle", which is so good.

 However, I was super disappointed to discover that on my first trip outside of the US -- to Scotland -- I was unable to access my US Amazon Prime video streaming account.
 No!

 Rather than just accepting this defeat, I decided to research and see if there is a way to solve the problem of how to watch US Amazon Prime in UK locations.